abridged/collabland-dev/telefrens/intro.md

 ### What is Creator Pro?

 Creator Pro is the premium offering for Telefrens.
 Creators can purchase Creator Pro from the bonding curve at {[link]()}.

-Price will increase as more creators use Creator Pro, [get started now]().
+Creator Pro pricing will increase as more creators purchase Creator Pro, [get started now]().

+#### Creator Pro Features

 Creators get access to premium features such as: